maybebyte/anthesis/freebsd-entertainment-center.md

-   `CPUTYPE?=goldmont-plus` to tell the compiler to optimize for the [Goldmont Plus](https://en.wikichip.org/wiki/intel/microarchitectures/goldmont_plus) microarchitecture (the Latte Panda Delta's microarchitecture), assuming that the `CPUTYPE` variable is not already defined somehow.
+   `CPUTYPE?=goldmont-plus` to tell the compiler to optimize for the [Goldmont Plus](https://en.wikichip.org/wiki/intel/microarchitectures/goldmont_plus) microarchitecture (the Latte Panda Delta's microarchitecture).

    Note that `CPUTYPE?=goldmont-plus` shouldn't be added if you aren't using a Latte Panda Delta or something else with an appropriate CPU.